 AWARDS: Vezina Trophy (2013-14) ...
 NHL First All-Star Team (2013-14).

 TRANSACTIONS: Toronto's first pick, 21st overall, in the 2005 NHL Entry Draft ...
 Traded to Boston by Toronto for Andrew Raycroft, June 24, 2006.

 ETC: Full name, Tuukka Mikael Rask ...
 Nickname, Tuukks ...
 He and his girlfriend Jasmiina have a daughter, Vivien ...
 Plays the drums ...
 Is one of two goaltenders in NHL history to have assisted on a playoff overtime goal (Dominik Hasek) ...
-Enters this season with the best career goals against average (2.15) and save percentage (tied at .927) of all active goaltenders who have played in 25-or-more career games ...
+Enters this season with the best career goals against average (2.11) and save percentage (tied at .928) of all active goaltenders who have played in 50-or-more career games ...
 Also enters this season tied for seventh place on the club's all-time shutouts list; in eighth place in both games played and minutes played; and is tied with Andy Moog for seventh on the team's all-time wins list ...
 Twitter, @tuukkarask.

-CONTRACT STATUS: Is in year one of an eight-year contract with an NHL cap figure of $7,000,000.
+CONTRACT STATUS: Is in year two of an eight-year contract with an NHL cap figure of $7,000,000.

 Game - Nov.
 20, 2007 at Toronto